Lawrie Hooper has announced his dramatic resignation as Health and Social Care Minister.

 He said he had hoped that Ministers, having been presented with the potentially serious impacts of healthcare cuts, would change course.
 ‘Unfortunately, the high risk of patient harm that was clearly highlighted did not have any such effect,’ he said.

-Reacting to Mr Hooper’s announcement, Mr Cannan said: ‘The difference between his idealism and the reality is a bridge too far for him.’
+Reacting to Mr Hooper’s announcement, Mr Cannan said: ‘It’s abundantly clear that the difference between his idealism and the reality of the position that Manx Care finds itself in is a bridge too far for him.’

 He told Tynwald that privatisation of the Manx NHS wasn’t being pursued but that other funding models should be considered.
 ‘Don’t dismiss things on the grounds of ideological position,’ he urged members.